Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 1. [List of whitelisted domains](#markdown-header-add-whitelisted-domain-button)

 #### List of whitelisted domains

-The [List of whitelisted domains](#markdown-header-list-of-whitelisted-domains) displays all whitelisted domains.
-Show a [Remove whitelisted domain link](#markdown-header-remove-whitelisted-domain-link) for each domain.
+- Displays all whitelisted domains.
+- Show a [Remove whitelisted domain link](#markdown-header-remove-whitelisted-domain-link) for each domain.
+- List items are sorted alphabetically when loaded.
+- Move newly added items (from the current session) to the top of the list.
+- When a duplicate domain entry is made, move the original entry to the top of the list.

 <!-- This is to technical, find a better way to describe it -->
 ***Note***: *All whitelisted domains* does only refer to exception rules that match the following regexp and a member of the *SpecialSubscription* filter list: